itsdunlap/CS162_fall2023/README.md

 - LISP language
 - sustainability in computers software/hardware

-a list of 5 topics that you find or think will be challenging in relation to computers -compilers
+a list of 5 topics that you find or think will be challenging in relation to computers, -compilers
 -programming multithreaded applications
 -introductory AI and Machine Learning content